 “Don’t underestimate the power of planters in your living room, they make for really beautiful sculptural decor and don’t take up a lot of space”Julie Khuu – Psychology and Social Science Major from the University of California, Irvine.

 Large-leafed plants with interesting textures, such as Monstera and Zanzibar gem, work best in living rooms.
 Its wide-ranging surface help reduces noise whilst filtering the air and serves as a focal point in the room.

 Plants come in various shapes and sizes, so choose the plants that will satisfy your creative needs to achieve a particular look and feel.
 For a detailed look at how living rooms can be transformed with plants, check out our living room decor guide.

 A little plant makes a huge impact in transforming your space.
-With a little planning and a few little pots, you can create a mini garden on any empty spaces in your house.
+With a little planning and a few little pots, you can create a mini garden in any empty space in your house.
 Look for empty spaces on bookshelves, the tops of cabinets, and of course, the coffee table, to adorn with beauty.
 And if you don’t have these surfaces at your disposal, build them!

 Fibreglass is the best material for interiorscape designers to use.
-Here are a few of the reasons that professionals trust fibreglass planters for all of their landscaping needs, and so should you.
+Here are a few of the reasons that professionals trust fiberglass planters for all of their landscaping needs, and so should you.

 Plus fiberglass also has greater strength, durability, and presentability compared to other materials.

-If you are looking for a professional level planter for your home design projects, look no further than Jay Scotts fiberglass planters.
-We not only offer the best colors and designs for interior landscapes, but our superior manufacturing process makes our planters perfect for landscaping outdoors too.
+If you are looking for a professional-level planter for your home or commercial design projects, look no further than Jay Scotts fiberglass planters.
+We not only offer the best colors and designs for interior landscapes, but our superior manufacturing process makes our planters perfect for outdoor landscaping.